-4.5.5 Data Subject Access Requests ("DSARs")
+4.4.5 Data Subject Access Requests ("DSARs")

-During the report period, the JSAs have received and responded to a further 21 DSARs (more than 100 were received in the last period).
+During the report period, the JSAs have received and responded to further DSARs.
 The JSAs have complied with the relevant legislation and addressed each DSAR that has been received in a timely manner.

-The DSARs principally relate to alleged negligence and mis-selling claims which are now being assessed by the FSCS.
-The majority of DSARs are from claims management companies or intermediary solicitors engaged on behalf of the respective Clients.
+The DSARs principally relate to matters occurring prior to the Special Administration and are from claims management companies or intermediary solicitors engaged on behalf of the respective Clients.

-4.5.6 Tax certificates and transfer forms
+4.4.6 Tax certificates and transfer forms